The-Tech-Idea/BeepDataSources/Connectors/ConnectorRefactoringPlan.md

 - **Current Implementation**: Standalone classes implementing IDataSource directly
 - **Target Implementation**: Inherit from WebAPIDataSource,WEBAPIDataConnection, and use POCO classes, implement IDataSource properly
 - ** Learned Points**: FROM C:\Users\f_ald\source\repos\The-Tech-Idea\BeepDataSources\DataSourcesPlugins\RDBMSDataSource WHERE RDBDataSource.cs and RDBDataConnnection is.
+ Do not refernce RDBDataSource . learn how to implement IDataSource and how every function and classes work. and not use it.
+- ** dont add or refernce DataManagementEngineStandard and  DataManagementModelsStandard i did that already on all projects
+- **  also every constructor for every connector data source should be similar to RDBDataSource get DMEditor and other classes injected as paramater
+- ** t using WebAPIDataConnection and WebAPIConnectionProperties
 ## Architecture Changes

 ### 1. Base Class Structure